-During your stay the International Union of Youth (IUY) will organize a cultural program which includes-entertainment events and trips to foreign countries.
+During your stay the International Union of Youth (MSM) will organize a cultural program which includes-entertainment events and trips in Europe.
 Traveling is one of the most exciting activities that you can experience nowadays.
 Czech Republic is located right in the heart of Europe which makes travelling to other cities easier and more affordable than anywhere else.
 Here is a quick overview of destinations and trips that we organize as part of our program.

-Excursions are included in the price of all IUY programs.
+Excursions are included of all MSM programs.
 They are designed as an additional component to the experience of studying abroad.
 Transfer and guided tours are included in the price.
 In case if the trip takes more than 1 day, hotel accommodation and breakfast are also included.
-Additional optional tours may be offered but they are not included in the IUY program price.
+Additional optional tours may be offered as well.

 Berlin is a vibrant focal point of contemporary art with its numerous museums, art galleries, theaters and music halls.
 Every year Berlin hosts the International Art Forum and the Berlin Film Festival.
 This has made Berlin a popular center for youth enticing many German and international artists to move, settle and work in this city.

-Berlin has become one of the most popular tourist destinations.
+Berlin has become one of the most popular tourist destinations and surely teh point you need to include to yours trips in Europe.
 Tourists and visitors find themselves immersed in a new multinational culture.
 Berlin has a unique spirit which offers something special for everyone, whether it’s the fascinating architecture, first class design, bars, restaurants, lively nightlife, historical sites or modern exhibitions.

 The collaboration of inspiring past, exciting opportunities of the present and promising possibilities of the future will make unforgettable memories for everyone who visits this city.
 Visiting Berlin will reward you in ways you have never dreamed before.